LIGO: Detections

-On 11 February 2016, the LIGO Scientific Collaboration and Virgo Collaboration published a paper about the detection of gravitational waves, from a signal detected at 09.51 UTC on 14 September 2015 of two ~30 solar mass black holes merging about 1.3 billion light-years from Earth.
+On February 11, 2016, the LIGO Scientific Collaboration and Virgo Collaboration published a paper about the detection of gravitational waves, from a signal detected at 09.51 GMT on September 14, 2015, of two ~30 solar mass black holes merging about 1.3 billion light-years from Earth.

-Current executive director David Reitze announced the findings at a media event in Washington D.C., while executive director emeritus Barry Barish presented the first scientific paper of the findings at CERN to the physics community.
+Executive director David Reitze announced the findings at a media event in Washington D.C., while executive director emeritus Barry Barish presented the first scientific paper of the findings at CERN to the physics community.

-On 2 May 2016, members of the LIGO Scientific Collaboration and other contributors were awarded a Special Breakthrough Prize in Fundamental Physics for contributing to the direct detection of gravitational waves.
+On May 2, 2016, members of the LIGO Scientific Collaboration and other contributors were awarded a Special Breakthrough Prize in Fundamental Physics for contributing to the direct detection of gravitational waves.

-On 16 June 2016 LIGO announced a second signal was detected from the merging of two black holes with 14.2 and 7.5 times the mass of the Sun.
-The signal was picked up on 26 December 2015, at 3:38 UTC.
+On June 16, 2016, LIGO announced a second signal was detected from the merging of two black holes with 14.2 and 7.5 times the mass of the Sun.
+The signal was picked up on December 26, 2015, at 3:38 UTC.

-The detection of a third black hole merger, between objects of 31.2 and 19.4 solar masses, occurred on 4 January 2017 and was announced on 1 June 2017.
+The detection of a third black hole merger, between objects of 31.2 and 19.4 solar masses, occurred on January 4, 2017, and was announced on June 1, 2017.
 Laura Cadonati was appointed the first deputy spokesperson.

-A fourth detection of a black hole merger, between objects of 30.5 and 25.3 solar masses, was observed on 14 August 2017 and was announced on 27 September 2017.
+A fourth detection of a black hole merger, between objects of 30.5 and 25.3 solar masses, was observed on August 14, 2017, and was announced on September 27, 2017.

 In 2017, Weiss, Barish, and Thorne received the Nobel Prize in Physics "for decisive contributions to the LIGO detector and the observation of gravitational waves".
 Weiss was awarded one-half of the total prize money, and Barish and Thorne each received a one-quarter prize.

-After shutting down for improvements, LIGO resumed operation on 26 March 2019, with Virgo joining the network of gravitational-wave detectors on 1 April 2019.
-Both ran until 27 March 2020, when the COVID-19 pandemic halted operations.
-During the COVID shutdown, LIGO underwent a further upgrade in sensitivity, and observing run O4 with the new sensitivity began on 24 May 2023.
+After shutting down for improvements, LIGO resumed operation on March 26, 2019, with Virgo joining the network of gravitational-wave detectors on April 1, 2019.
+Both ran until March 27, 2020, when the COVID-19 pandemic halted operations.
+During the COVID shutdown, LIGO underwent a further upgrade in sensitivity, and observing run O4 with the new sensitivity ran from May 24, 2023 to November 18, 2025.